 At the same time, however, just 17 percent said that they intended to invest ‘significantly’ into business model transformation over the next 3 years.
 Less than 3-in-10 said they were highly capable of creating a ‘safe to fail’ environment to encourage transformation.
 And only 14 percent said that innovation was at the very top of their personal agenda.

-The problem is, for those insurers who are putting significant time and effort towards transforming their organisations, they seem to struggle to get the returns they expect.
-In a report by KPMG International on transformation in the insurance sector, we noted that 70 percent of insurers were currently undertaking at least one major transformation initiative.
+The problem is, for those insurers who are putting significant time and effort towards transforming their organizations, they seem to struggle to get the returns they expect.
+In a recent report by KPMG International on transformation in the insurance sector, we noted that 70 percent of insurers were currently undertaking at least one major transformation initiative.
 We also found that many insurers were not confident in their ability to extract and maintain value from their business transformation initiatives.

 The reality is that transformation in the insurance sector is hard work.
 And it requires executives to take a proactive, holistic and deliberate approach to driving change.